toriskyt/team-profile-generator/README.md

 I repeated this process for the Intern and Engineer classes.
 I added "school" to the Intern and "github" to the Engineer class.

-I created a list of questions in the index.js file, and then a series of tests to run them successfully using npm run test.
+I created a list of questions in the index.js file, and then a series of tests in Employee, Engineer, Intern, and Manager.js files.

+I was ableto run the tests successfully using "npm run test."
+All five tests passed.